saule1508/saule1508.github.io/_posts/2016-12-08-splunk-vs-nagio.md

 So if you can live with the alerting limitations I feel that splunk is good enough for the job (at least in the case of my application).
 And then of course you can do a lot more with splunk, it can replace cacti as well (for capacity management and performance monitoring).
 It has really great vizualisations tools so that you can make attractive dashboard very easily.

 So not taking into account the price (nagios is 100% free), I think splunk is a very valuable addition to your toolset.
+It would rather complement nagios instead of replacing it though but there is some overlap.